 - Giving or receiving unpermitted aid on a take-home examination

 - Representing as one’s own work the work of another

 - Giving or receiving aid on an academic assignment under circumstances in which a reasonable person should have known that such aid was not permitted

-Penalties for Violating the Honor Code
+Sanctions for Violating the Honor Code

 In recent years, most student disciplinary cases have involved Honor Code violations; of these, the most frequent arise when a student submits another’s work as his or her own, or gives or receives unpermitted aid.
-The standard penalty for a first offense includes a one-quarter suspension from the University and 40 hours of community service.
+The standard sanction for a first offense includes a one-quarter suspension from the University and 40 hours of community service.
 In addition, most faculty members issue a "No Pass" or "No Credit" for the course in which the violation occurred.
-The standard penalty for multiple violations (e.g. cheating more than once in the same course) is a three-quarter suspension and 40 or more hours of community service.
+The standard sanction for multiple violations (e.g. cheating more than once in the same course) is a three-quarter suspension and 40 or more hours of community service.